Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Once you identify the vulnerabilities then these can be exploited by searching in google.
 Basically what you will find is the code on the web that is written to exploit a particular vulnerability

 - Another terminal command `searchsploit` What this does is search for the scripts and then downloads.
 It should not be very specific.
-This is an additional tool in addition to google
+This is an additional tool in addition to google- tells about what exploits are available for a given version of OS.
+For example if I run an nmap scan.
+It will give me some information about what versions of the software are available on the internet and then I can use type `searchsploit apache 2.18` for example and it will list out all the exploits that are available.